Canine Companions for Independence: Breeding and raising

-Puppies are raised by volunteers who commit to keeping the dogs for 16 to 18 months, until it is time for them to enter the training program.
+Puppies are raised by volunteers who commit to keeping the dogs for 16 to 18 months, when they change to professional trainers.

 During these 16 to 18 months, the volunteer puppy raisers are responsible for teaching the puppy its first 30 commands.
 Several of these commands will be used during advanced training.
 For example, a puppy who has learned up will put its front paws on various objects, including walls and fences.
 During advanced training, professional trainers may build that command and associated behavior into skills like turning light switches on and off.
 The puppies often accompany their puppy raisers to everyday places like school or work to prepare them for life as a service dog.

-Training
+Final training

-The four- to nine-month professional training begins when the dog is returned by the volunteer puppy raisers to one of Canine Companions' seven training centers across the US.
-The first three months of training reviews what the dogs have learned.
-Professional training includes in-depth health and temperament assessments, and each dog learns over 40 commands to increase independence including pulling a manual wheelchair, retrieving dropped items, and opening doors.
+The four- to nine-month professional training begins when the dog is returned by the volunteer puppy raisers to one of the organization's seven training centers across the US.
+The first months of training reviews what the dogs have learned.
+This period also includes in-depth health and temperament assessments, and each dog learns over 40 commands.
+The commands are designed to increase a person's independence.
+For example, the dog may pull a manual wheelchair, retrieve dropped items, and open doors.
 Dogs may be trained as hearing dogs that alert their deaf handler to sounds in the environment and lead the handler to the source of the sound.
 In 2018, Canine Companions began a pilot program training service dogs to assist veterans with post-traumatic stress disorder by providing a gentle buffer in crowds, turning on lights and interrupting nightmares and anxiety behaviors.

-Individuals invited to be matched with a dog travel to the training center that serves their state for a two-week class that teaches the recipients how to work with their new partners.
+Individuals invited to be matched with a dog travel to the training center that serves their state for a two-week course that teaches the recipients how to work with their new partners.
 This includes learning about dog psychology, dog grooming and care, as well as commands that the dogs know.
 Matching the dogs with the person is done carefully to make sure their activity levels and personalities match.
 At the conclusion, the individuals go through testing and then participate in a graduation ceremony.

 Canine Companions teams return for routine follow-up over the course of the placement.
 Canine Companions dog users may also periodically return for reunions or extra follow-up training at any time.
 Their usual term in service is eight to ten years.